SaxionMechatronics/ai4rob_course/docs/foundations/Introduction_to_robotics.md

 ## What Is Robotics?

 Robotics is about designing, building, and using robots.
 It combines knowledge from mechanical, electrical and software engineering.
-It is a multidisciplenary fields, which makes it also difficult to explicitly define what a robot is.
+It is a multidisciplenary field, which makes it also difficult to explicitly define what a robot is.
 There’s no universally agreed definition of a robot.
 In general, it’s a machine that can do tasks on its own or with just a little help from people.
 So, something like a drill doesn’t count as a robot, because you still have to use it yourself.
 It’s just a tool.
 But a robot vacuum cleaner, like a Roomba, is considered a robot, because it can clean your floor without you doing anything.

 ## Common Types of Robots